 The University of Cincinnati is a public research institution on a 250-acre campus located two miles from downtown Cincinnati, Ohio.
 The College-Conservatory of Music (CCM) is the largest single source of performing arts presentations in the entire state of Ohio.
 In addition, the Musical Theatre program was ranked #2 in the nation by Buzzfeed, and the University is one of the top five most represented colleges on Broadway, according to Playbill.

 The University of Colorado Boulder is a comprehensive public university with a 600-acre campus in Boulder, Colorado—27 miles northwest of Denver.
 The College of Music at CU Boulder is one of the country’s top public Music programs, while the Department of Theatre & Dance fosters artistic discipline, exploration, creativity, and interpersonal communication.
 The University is also home to the Colorado Shakespeare Festival (CSF), one of only two University-based groups in the world to have completed the entire canon of 37 plays.

 Looking for performing arts programs on the other side of the country?
-Check out our list of Colleges With Great Performing Arts Programs in the East.
+Check out our list of Great Colleges and Universities for Performing Arts in the Northeast and South.